cataclym/elvuiUpdater/README.md

 ## ElvUIUpdater
-A tool for updating WoW on Linux systems
+A tool for updating ElvUI addon for WoW, on Linux systems

 ### Install